Social Identity Theory: Status and Identity in International Relations

 SIT emphasizes external recognition as a major determinant of a state’s satisfaction with the international system.
 Rising and resurgent powers wish to be recognized as equal to the dominant states.
 More research using SIT needs to be done on the responses of higher-status states to perceived threats to their superior status.

-Research applying SIT to international relations may use any of a variety of methods to address such questions—survey research, experiments, and historical case studies.
+Research applying SIT to international relations may use any of a variety of methods to address such questions—survey experiments, discourse analysis, quantitative analysis, and historical case studies.
 Knowing how states seek and maintain a positive status is extremely important for avoiding future conflict due to the uneven growth in state power and status.

 - Billig, M. (2002).
 Henri Tajfel’s “Cognitive Aspects of Prejudice” and the psychology of bigotry.
 British Journal of Social Psychology, 41(2), 171–188.